I’m one of those people that have terribly cold feet. I need to have socks or slippers on my feet to feel warm.

 The Kyoto Unisex 100% Organic Hemp Slippers are created from 100% organic hemp.

-These slippers are made from organic European hemp and are all hand-crafted.
+These eco friendly slippers are created from organic European hemp and are all hand-crafted.

 They do not contain any glue, rubber, latex, or chemicals.